heeki/templates/sf/README.md

 # Overview
-This directory is for deploying an API Gateway endpoint and a Lambda function.
+This directory is for deploying a Step Functions workflow and a Lambda function.

 ## Pre-requisites
 Copy `etc/environment.template` to `etc/environment.sh` and update accordingly.